rachelcarmena/rachelcarmena.github.io/_posts/2018-11-13-test-driven-programming-workflows.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/uHyHZzyhxAs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

 The video doesn't have one detail between writing the test code and writing just enough code to pass the test, which is included in the last version of the diagram.
-With TDD without constraints and Taking Baby Steps constraint, the following check is done after writing the test code:
+With TDD without constraints and Taking Baby Steps constraint, we check the result of running tests after writing the test code:

-- Result of running tests?
-    - RED: Go to the next step, writing just enough code to pass the test
+- RED: go to the next step, writing just enough code to pass the test
-    - GREEN: Rethink the test
+- GREEN: rethink the test

 However, the result of running tests is not checked with TCR, between writing the test code and writing just enough code to pass the test.

 ## Further reading
-* <a href="https://twitter.com/deniffel">Thomas Deniffel</a> wrote this <a href="https://medium.com/@tdeniffel/tcr-variants-test-commit-revert-bf6bd84b17d3" target="_blank">awesome post with a lot of TCR Variants</a>.
+<a href="https://twitter.com/deniffel">Thomas Deniffel</a> wrote this <a href="https://medium.com/@tdeniffel/tcr-variants-test-commit-revert-bf6bd84b17d3" target="_blank">awesome post with a lot of TCR Variants</a>.

 ## Acknowledgments